harilvfs/carch/README.md

 <br>

+## Support

+This project is free and open-source for personal or public use.

+If you'd like to support its development, you can donate via Bitcoin:

+> `bc1qaqpf4ptl9cwnhpmm4m8qs5vp3gffm8dtpxnqhc2tq3r59hsz08vsxpjg2p`

 Carch is [MIT licensed](https://github.com/harilvfs/carch/blob/main/LICENSE), so you're free to fork and use it as you like.
 Thank you!

 [check]: https://github.com/harilvfs/carch/actions/workflows/release.yml/badge.svg